vbd/Fieldnotes/booklist.md

 - [How To Code in Go eBook](https://assets.digitalocean.com/books/how-to-code-in-go.pdf) free PDF by Digital Ocean :arrow_right: generics will be missing
 - Distributed Services with Go: Your Guide to Reliable, Scalable, and Maintainable Systems: https://www.amazon.de/Distributed-Services-Go-Reliable-Maintainable/dp/1680507605/

+> [!NOTE]
-> **INFO**: I normally recommend only books I have read.
+> I normally recommend only books I have read.
 Here I would like to make an exception.
-I have read a lot of good things about the books and have also bought all of them, but have not yet been able to read them.
+I have read a lot of good things about the books and have bought all of them, but have not yet been able to read them.
 - Code For Your Life: https://bitfieldconsulting.com/books/code
 - For the Love of Go (2023): https://bitfieldconsulting.com/books/love
 - The Power of Go: Tools (2024): https://bitfieldconsulting.com/books/tools (I got the previous version)